 The Administrative Appeals Tribunal was established by the Administrative Appeals Tribunal Act 1975 and came into operation on 1 July 1976.
 Its President is a Judge of the Federal Court of Australia.
 It is an independent tribunal whose function is to review decisions made by Commonwealth Ministers, authorities and officials under certain laws of the Commonwealth.
 The Tribunal is able to substitute its own decision in those areas in which it has jurisdiction.
-The Tribunal has jurisdiction under a total of 140 enactments including decisions under the Social Services Act 1947, Compensation (Commonwealth Government Employees) Act 1971, Migration Act 1958, Customs Act 1901, Export Market Development Act 1974, the Air Navigation Regulations and the Freedom of Information Act 1982.
+The Tribunal has jurisdiction under more than 200 enactments including decisions under the Social Services Act 1947, Compensation (Commonwealth Government Employees) Act 1971, Migration Act 1958, Customs Act 1901, Export Market Development Act 1974, the Air Navigation Regulations, the Freedom of Information Act 1982 and the Repatriation Act 1920.
 Further additions to the Tribunal's jurisdiction are made from time to time.